pylhc/pylhc.github.io/docs/omc_team/physics/coupling.md

+# Linear Coupling

+This section pertains to the measurement and reconstruction of coupling resonance driving terms.

-!!!
-Note
+!!! tip "Relevant Resources"
-    This section makes heavy use of normal forms and resonance driving terms (RDTs).
+    This section makes heavy use of normal forms and resonance driving terms (`RDT`s).
-    An introductin to those topics is beyond the scope of this website.
-    The reader is referred to the great, illustrative introductions at the [CAS in Trondheim][herr_cas],
+    While an introduction to those topics is beyond the scope of this website, the reader is referred to the great illustrative introductions at the
+    [CAS in Trondheim][herr_cas]{target=\_blank},
-    [W. Herr's and E. Forest's chapter about non-linear dynamics][herr_forest_nf] and [R. Tomas' paper about RDTs][tomas_rdt]
+    [W. Herr's and E. Forest's chapter about non-linear dynamics][herr_forest_nf]{target=\_blank} and [R. Tomas' paper about RDTs][tomas_rdt]{target=\_blank}
-    and - for the full mathematical details - to the papers of [Bazzani][bazzani_normal_form] and [Bartolini][bartolini_normal_form].
+    and - for the full mathematical details - to the papers of [Bazzani][bazzani_normal_form]{target=\_blank}
+    and [Bartolini][bartolini_normal_form]{target=\_blank}.

 ## The 2-BPM-Method

 One possible method to calculate coupling used for LHC - which is independent of BPM calibration errors - makes use of two nearby BPMs in order to cancel out calibration factors.
 It is therefore called the _two BPM method_.
-This method is described in this section.

-Under the assumption that no other perturbations than linear transverse coupling are present in the lattice, the Courant-Snyder coordinates $h_{x/y}^\pm$ read
+Under the assumption that no other perturbations than linear transverse coupling are present in the lattice, the Courant-Snyder coordinates $h_{x/y}^\pm$ read:

 $$
 \newcommand{\conj}[1]{#1^*}